aragon/hack/docs/guides-faq.md

 When publishing a package via `aragon apm publish`, you will be returned an IPFS content (root) hash.
 For the Aragon client to load these files through its default IPFS configuration, this hash needs to be accessible at `https://ipfs.eth.aragon.network/ipfs/<hash>`.

-If you are running into issues with your hash being propagated to this URL, try the following steps.
+If you are running into issues with your hash being propagated to this URL, try running `ipfs propagate <hash>` or the following steps.

 1. If you have `aragon ipfs` running, quit that daemon.
 2. Run the command `ipfs daemon --enable-namesys-pubsub`.